 Charles built a home on the lake in East Cleveland Township from a design supplied by Cleveland architect Joseph Blackburn.

 Charles married Mary Grant Fitch on June 27, 1861, at Dunham Tavern in Cleveland.
 She was born on May 23, 1840, in Cleveland to Grant and Mary Baldwin Fitch.
-Charles and Mary had four children: George Carl Fitch born May 14, 1862, Gustav Weber, Mary, who died on April 27, 1864, after having lived only 25 days and Lydia who died on June 26, 1870, after having lived only 8 months.
+Charles and Mary had four children: George Carl Fitch, born May 14, 1862, Gustav Weber, Mary, who died on April 27, 1864, after having lived only 25 days and Lydia, who died on June 26, 1870, after having lived only eight months.

 Charles was quite well known for his gardens and flowers.
 He exhibited and won several prizes at the state fair held near the Glenville Race Track.
-Because of the Bratenahl’s love and knowledge of horticulture, their property was planted in a most unusual manner with many rare trees and shrubs as well as fine specimens of native plant material.
-The property was said to have borne a greater resemblance to a park than a truck farm.
+Because of the Bratenahl’s love and knowledge of horticulture, he planted their property most unusually with many rare trees and shrubs as well as fine specimens of native plant material.
+The property was said to have borne a more considerable resemblance to a park than a truck farm.

 Mary re-married Edward Day.
-Mary's will was probated in New York and lists her son, George Charles Fitch Bratenahl as executor and trustee of her will.
+Mary's will was probated in New York and listed her son, George Charles Fitch Bratenahl as executor and trustee of her will.

 Mary had to sell the properties to pay off the mortgages.
-The 15.52-acre Bratenahl homestead was sold to Able Fairbanks in 1870.
-The property west of Bratenahl Lane was sold to William J. Gordon in 1871.
+Abel Fairbanks acquired the 15.52-acre Bratenahl homestead in 1870.
+William J. Gordon acquired the property west of Bratenahl Lane (Gordon Park) in 1871.
 Dr. James Salisbury purchased 8.3 acres.
 Mary maintained seven lots on Louis Avenue (Lake Shore Boulevard).
-It was generally thought that Louis Avenue was named after Charles’ brother, who died from cholera a month before Charles’ death.
+Louis Avenue was thought to be named after Charles’ brother, who died from cholera a month before Charles.

-Mary died of pneumonia on January 10, 1914, and was buried with Charles in Woodland Cemetery.
+Mary died of pneumonia on January 10, 1914, and buried alongside Charles in Woodland Cemetery.